uber-web/math.gl/README.md

 # math.gl

 math.gl is an `Array`-based JavaScript 3D math library.
-In spite of its name it has no hard WebGL dependencies, but however both API and design are focused on focused on the needs of typical WebGL applications
+In spite of its name it has no hard WebGL dependencies, but however both API and design are focused on the needs of typical WebGL applications

 ## Features